 You will have four demonstration fonts: one for each of the most important font families.
-Your inline style sheet will probably include something like this, with the ... parts replaced by something appropriate.
+Your inline style sheet will probably include something like this, with the ... parts replaced by something appropriate, but you are free to use other methods.